China confirms attendance at U.S.-hosted naval exercises in June

 The exercise is due to be held in the middle of June in the waters near the U.S. Pacific island of Guam, while Singapore and Brunei will also send ships, it said.

-Last week China's Defence Ministry slammed the Pentagon for a report estimating China's true military spending exceeded $145 billion last year and warning that China was stepping up its military modernisation programme.
+Last week China's Defense Ministry slammed the Pentagon for a report estimating China's true military spending exceeded $145 billion last year and warning that China was stepping up its military modernization program.
 [ID:nL1N0ON06M]

 (Reporting by Ben Blanchard; Editing by Clarence Fernandez)